JingMatrix/ChromeXt/README.md

 ### Dev Tools for developers

-Tap five times on the Chrome version from the Chrome settings, you will see the `Developer options` menu.
-After restarting Chrome, ChromeXt offers you
+From three dots page menu, ChromeXt offers you
-1. the `Developer tools` page menu for the UserScript manager front end,
+1. `Developer tools` in the UserScript manager front end,
-2. the `Eruda console` page menu for other pages.
+2. `Eruda console` in other pages.

 For `Edge` browser, these menus are moved to the page info menu, which locates at the left corner inside the URL input bar.